-What's the best hinges for Saloon Doors?
+What are the best hinges for Saloon Doors?

 Saloon Doors traditionally have double action hinges.
-There are two main type of double action hinges- Gravity Hinges and Spring Hinges.
+There are two main types of double action hinges- Gravity Hinges and Spring Hinges.
 Both hinge styles offer the double action feature but they operate differently.
 Let's discuss the best hinges for your saloon doors.

 The premium grade hardware is available in a brass finish only.
 The premium grade gravity hardware can hold heavier doors.
-Again these hinges use gravity to bring the doors back to a center closed position.
-When the doors are opened they are pushed up a ramp, when released they ride back down the ramp.
-At the bottom of the ramp the doors are in the center (closed) position.
+Again these hinges use gravity to bring the doors back to the center closed position.
+When the doors are opened they are pushed up a ramp, when released the doors ride back down the ramp.
+At the bottom of the ramp, the doors are in the center (closed) position.
 These hinges offer a “hold open” feature at 90 degrees.
 These hinges mount to the top and bottom of the doors.
-These hinges do require a gap between the top jamb bracket and top door pivot assembly to allow the door(s) to operate properly, allowing the hinges to rotate to the hold open position.
+These hinges do require a gap between the top pivot bracket and top pivot assembly, this allows the doors to rise up the ramp on the bottom hinge assembly.